 How to Apply

 The electronic application for the Mini-Course can be found on the USC Center on Public Diplomacy website here.
-All applications must be submitted online via this system and received no later than November 1, 2018.
+If you are in DC and want to join, please email Stacy Ingber <[email protected]>.
+Space is limited.

 Upon submission of your application, you will receive notification of receipt and a general time frame of the decision process.
 There is a rolling admissions process and applicants will be notified as soon as a decision is made.
 Once accepted, deadlines for submitting the non-refundable deposit, campaign submission requirements, and final payment instructions.